Semi-stable representations as limits of crystalline representations: Introduction

-Let us illustrate this with some examples.
-The reductions of semi-stable representations have been computed completely for even weights in the range $[2, p]$ by Breuil and M\'ezard \cite{BM}, and for odd weights in the same range by Guerberoff and Park \cite{GP} at least on inertia.
-In \cite{Gha}, the second author made a conjecture called the zig-zag conjecture describing the reductions of crystalline representations of exceptional weights and half-integral slopes in terms of an alternating sequence of reducible and irreducible mod $p$ representations.
-This conjecture has been verified for some small slopes (cf. \cite{BG13} for slope $1/2$, \cite{BGR18} for slope $1$ and \cite{GR} for slope $3/2$).
+This conjecture has been verified for some small slopes (cf. \cite{BG13} for slope $1/2$, \cite{BGR18} for slope $1$ and \cite{GR} for slope $3/2$) even with $t = 0$.\footnote{Although, the condition that $t$ is sufficiently large is required for larger slopes due to some numerical observations made by Rozensztajn.}

 This ``crystalline" conjecture is intimately connected to the ``semi-stable'' results in \cite[Theorem 1.2]{BM} and \cite[Theorem 5.0.5]{GP}.
-More precisely, the zig-zag conjecture and Theorem \ref{any l invariant} can be used to completely recover the description of the reductions of semi-stable representations in these theorems when $k \neq 2$, at least on the inertia subgroup (see Theorem~\ref{thm from conj} below).
+More precisely, the zig-zag conjecture and Theorem \ref{any l invariant} can be used to completely recover the description of the reductions of semi-stable representations in these theorems when $k \neq 2$, and even (conjecturally) extend it to the cases $k =p+1$ and $k=p$, respectively, at least on the inertia subgroup (see Theorem~\ref{thm from conj} below).
 Moreover, in the odd weight cases for which the zig-zag conjecture has been proved, we obtain new information about the reductions of semi-stable representations on the full Galois group $\mathrm{Gal}(\brqp/\qp)$.

 To elaborate further, let us set up some notation.
 For an integer $k$ in the interval $[3, p + 1]$, define $v_{-}$ and $v_{+}$ to be the largest and smallest integers, respectively, such that $v_{-} < (k - 2)/2 < v_{+}$.
 For $l \geq 1$, let be the $l$-th partial harmonic sum and set $H_0 = 0$.
 For convenience, write $H_{-} = H_{v_-}$ and $H_{+} = H_{v_+}$.
 For any $\sL$ in a finite extension of $\qp$, let